swaldman/mchange-sysadmin-scripts/README.md

 This is an experiment in building sysadmin scripts in `Scala` using [`scala-cli`](https://scala-cli.virtuslab.org/) and `systemd`.
-It makes use of the library [`mchange-sysadmin-scala`](https://github.com/swaldman/mchange-sysadmin-scala) for a variety of utilities, in particular for its [`TaskRunner`](https://github.com/swaldman/mchange-sysadmin-scala/blob/main/sysadmin/src/com/mchange/sysadmin/TaskRunner.scala) which models a sysadmin task as a pipeline of steps, and provides detailed reporting in logs and in nicely-formatted, color-coded HTML mail:
+It makes use of the library [`mchange-sysadmin-scala`](https://github.com/swaldman/mchange-sysadmin-scala) for a variety of utilities, in particular for its [`TaskRunner`](https://github.com/swaldman/mchange-sysadmin-scala/blob/main/sysadmin/src/com/mchange/sysadmin/TaskRunner.scala) which models a sysadmin task as a pipeline of steps.

+The main reason to do this is that I can write cleaner, surer code in Scala than I am capable of beyond very simple shell scripts.

+It's also easy to add features like detailed reporting in nicely-formatted, color-coded HTML mail:

 ![Success and failure e-mails, side-by-side](doc/media/backup-postgres-side-by-side-small.png)